P&H Delphin II 155 CLX sea/surf kayak

 Avg continuous comfortable cruise ?mph - sprint ?mph

-WATCH THIS SPACE - REVIEW COMING IN 2023 (Due to a rash impulse purchase!)
+WATCH THIS SPACE - FULL REVIEW COMING IN 2024 (Due to a rash impulse purchase!)

 The unique Delphin design is a big departure from the traditional British sea kayak shape and was like nothing seen before when it first hit the market.
 A fusion of sea kayak and white water kayak design thinking it is designed to excel in playing, rock gardening and especially surfing with excellent manoeuvrability and with a bow section designed to promote early planing and reduce purling (nose diving).
 Originally I thought it was something of an ugly design but have to say it has grown on me especially as I now more appreciate the functionality of the shape.
 The squared of bow and stern should maximise waterline length, and hence speed, for a shorter kayak and the low back deck looks like it was made for rolling.
 The slightly more rearwards than normal cockpit is designed to allow the bow to just kiss the surface which, together with the bow shape should help promote planing and help you turm more quickly.